zikula/core/src/docs/en/dev/zikula_sf_translator.md

 * JsonFileLoader - to load catalogs from JSON files.
 * YamlFileLoader - to load catalogs from Yaml files (requires the Yaml component).

-For more informations please refer to http://symfony.com/doc/current/book/translation.html
+For more information please refer to http://symfony.com/doc/current/book/translation.html

 ### Zikula Symfony Translator

 * Zikula SF Translator base on SF translator and extend it to fit our translation conventions.
 Translator is loaded as service and available like other services.
-* Zikula translator automatically preload translations from both Symfony and Zikula translation directiories.
+* Zikula translator automatically pre-load translations from both Symfony and Zikula translation directories.

 ##### Translator service:

 Translator service can be obtained from container.
-Service is preconfigured to automatically detect current locale, domain is by default set to 'zikula'.
+Service is pre-configured to automatically detect current locale, domain is by default set to 'zikula'.
-Exaple from AbstractController obtaining translator and setting new domain.
+Example from AbstractController obtaining translator and setting new domain.

 ```
 		//access translator service